dailystory/docs/articles/changelog/2020/august.md

 # DailyStory Product Updates for July 2020
+## August 21, 2020
+* added ReportCsvHelper to easily convert DataTable to CSV

 ## August 20, 2020
 * bug set mobile number when looking up lead
 * progressive lookup by dsid, email and then mobile number